Understanding Gratuity Deductions: Can You Claim Back If You Leave Early?

 Madhu.T.K

-As gratuity is a payment which may fall due when the employee leaves after putting in a service of at least five years, the same is also a cost to company.
+As gratuity is a payment which may fall due when the employee leaves after putting in a service of at least five years, the same is also a cost to the company.
 The employer is under a legal obligation to provide for a gratuity fund every year based on actuarial valuation.
-It should be remembered that paying gratuity is mandatory in case of death of employee without completing the qualifying period of five years and providing for gratuity every year will make the company safer with regard to finance in such occasions.
+It should be remembered that paying gratuity is mandatory in case of the death of an employee without completing the qualifying period of five years, and providing for gratuity every year will make the company safer with regard to finance in such occasions.

-Normally CTC is an offer and will not be reflected in the salary sheet nor will any amount be deducted from the SALARY of the employee every month.
+Normally, CTC is an offer and will not be reflected in the salary sheet, nor will any amount be deducted from the salary of the employee every month.
 But in case the salary slip contains gratuity as a deduction from the salary, it should be payable to the employee once he leaves even without completing the qualifying period of five years.

 Madhu.T.K